 The princes of Eastern Europe welcomed Germand into their lands.
 They often possessed skills that were rare or unavailable.
 Concerns over nationality were not important at the time.
 The "Volksdeutsche" are the Germans who settled in Eastern Europe.
 Some of the most important are Volksdeutsche of Poland and Russia beginning in the reign of Catherine the Great--herself a German princess.
 German communities were also founded in other countries such as the Baltics and Romania.
 They were large groups who formed their own separate communities.
 The history of the Volksdeutsche varied greatly from country to country in Eastern Europe.
 The Volksdeutsche were joined after World war I with Germans which grew up in Germany, but suddenly found themselves a minority in a foreign country.
 The same is true of Germans that kived in various parts of the old Austrian-Hungarian Empire.

 Some estimates suggest that the Volsdeutsche totaled about 10 million people at the advent of World War II.
 The NAZIs used the Volksdeutche extensively for political purposes before the War.
 Most were pro-NAZI as the NAZIs offered the proscept of overthrowing the Versailles Treaty and annexation to the Reich.
-Not all The Volsdeutsch were pro-NAZI, but most in the Sudeyyenland and Poland were.
+Not all The Volsdeutsch were pro-NAZI, but most in the Sudetenland and Poland were.
+These were areas that had been part of the German or Austo-Hungarin Empire before World War I. They were thus unacustomed to non-German rule.
 We are less sure about other countries.
-Germans in the Sudetenland were used by the NAZIs to stir in trouble before Munich.
+Germans in the Sudetenland were used by the NAZIs to stir up trouble before Munich.
 After World War II began the NAZIs became usuing it to describe foreign-born Germans in occupied countries who applied for German citizenship.
 Not all of the Volksdeutsche wanted to be German citizens, many identified more with their adopted countries.
 The German occupation authorities used the ethnic Germans in the occupation.
 They were more familiar with local conditions and had needed language skills.
 The NAZIs also used them to form Selbstschutz (self-defense units).
 Selbstschutz units were formed in Czechoslovakia and Poland before the War and after the Germans occupied other countries.
 Some of these units were involved in terrible attrocities, especially actions against Jews in Poland.

 The fate of the Volksdeutche is one of the many depressing stories of World War II.
 The irony is that while NAZIs who set out to ethnically clense newly acquired areas of the Reich, it was the Germans that were ethnically clensed from Eastern Europe.
 Those Germans expelled are today referred to in Germany as " Vertriebenen " (expelled ones).
 Nearly all lived in countries invaded and occupied by NAZI Germany.
 Many but not all participated in NAZI genocidal or explotive programs to colomie the occupied East.
 As a result, both the Russian Army and partisans targetted them as the Wehrmacht was forced to retreat.
 Many wisely fled with the Wehrmacht.
 Others were reluctant to leave the farms and towns where their families had lived for generations.
 After the Wehrmacht withdrew and after the end of the War, millions of these ethnic Germans were murdered, deported or otherwise ethnically cleansed.
 Many first hand accounts describe the violence directed at those of German ancestry.
 A great deal of documentation was gathered by the German Wehrmacht War Crimes Bureau.
 (Yes, the Wehrmacht was collecting evidence of war crimes.)
 There are many incidents of unimagined savegery.
 There were women crucified in Nemmersdorf and the wholesale murder of children.
 [De Zayas and Barber]